dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 Contains a URL that identifies the location of an image that can be used in association with this search content.

 *Image sizes are offered as a hint to the search client.
 The search client will choose the most appropriate image for the available space and should give preference to those listed first in the OpenSearch description document.
 Square aspect ratios are recommended.
-When possible, search engines should offer a 16x16 image of type "image/x-icon" or "image/vnd.microsoft.icon" (the [http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dnwui/html/msdn_icons.asp Microsoft ICON format]) and a 64x64 image of type `"image/jpeg"` or `"image/png"`.*
+When possible, search engines should offer a 16x16 image of type "image/x-icon" or "image/vnd.microsoft.icon" (the [Microsoft ICO format](https://msdn.microsoft.com/en-us/library/windows/desktop/gg430024(v=vs.85).aspx)) and a 64x64 image of type `"image/jpeg"` or `"image/png"`.*

 - Parent: `OpenSearchDescription`
 - Attributes: